MateuszPodeszwa/Holiday-Management-System/README.md

+# THE PROJECT IS ON HOLD, FEEL FREE TO FORK AND MODIFY.
+Future updates are planned, but the date has not been specified yet.

 # Holiday-Management-System
 HM-System with a aspiration of becoming on of HR-systems.
 Based on Laravel and Vue frameworks and with priority on UX and UI.